jhthorsen/thorsenlabs.com/templates/blog/migrating-home-assistant-to-mysql.md

 If the import fails, then it's probably because the order of the columns are wrong.
 If that's the case, then alter the table that fails and run the `for`-loop again.
 It should eventually work.

-After the migration is done, I could move back my config, update the `recorder` setting and start Home Assistant again:
+After the migration was done, I could move back my config, update the `recorder` setting in my original configuration file and start Home Assistant again:

 ```bash
 rsync -va backup/ config/;